-The new spindle nose is convenient when working on materials that are close to the headstock.
+The new spindle nose is convenient when working on materials close to the headstock.
 The new control box that the lathe comes with is movable.
 It has the On/Off switch, direction, and speed features.
-Unlike the old model lathes with one switch button, the 3520c model has a two switch button.
+Unlike the old model lathes with one switch button, the 3520c model has a two-switch button.
 That old switch could be hard to operate at times.
-The control box is magnetic at the back, and it has a thin layer of soft foam.
+The control box is magnetic at the back and has a thin layer of soft foam.
 That is protective of the lathe.

 - Adjustable height